Skip to content

 Best Practices

-• vx install - Install a runtime
+• vx install - Install a runtime explicitly

-• vx list - List installed runtimes
+• vx list - List runtimes available in the registry or on the system

 See Also